Can Medicare Advantage Plans Be Secondary?

 • Network of providers

-Some of the advantages of making Medicare Advantage the primary insurance include supplemental benefits such as dental, vision, and hearing coverage, as well as gym memberships in some plans.
-By carefully evaluating your personal healthcare needs and the benefits offered by different plans, you can make an informed decision on whether to make Medicare Advantage your primary insurance.
+Some of the advantages of making Medicare Advantage the primary insurance might include supplemental benefits such as dental, vision, and hearing coverage.
+By carefully evaluating your personal healthcare needs and the potential benefits that may be offered by different plans, you could make an informed decision on whether to make Medicare Advantage your primary insurance.

 Utilizing the Special Enrollment Period

-The Special Enrollment Period (SEP) allows individuals to modify their Medicare Advantage plan outside of the regular enrollment periods, triggered by specific life events such as losing other health coverage, relocating to a new area, or qualifying for Extra Help.
+The Special Enrollment Period (SEP) could allow individuals to modify their Medicare Advantage plan outside of the regular enrollment periods, which may be triggered by specific life events such as losing other health coverage, relocating to a new area, or qualifying for Extra Help.

 Choosing Between Medicare Supplement Insurance and Medicare Advantage